Ferdinand III, Holy Roman Emperor: Commander in chief

-After Wallenstein's assassination, Ferdinand III personally took command over the Imperial army on 2 May 1634 and was supported by the generals Matthias Gallas and Ottavio Piccolomini, the military adviser Johann Kaspar von Stadion and the political adviser Obersthofmeister (Lord Chamberlain) Maximilian von und zu Trauttmansdorff.
+After Wallenstein's assassination, Ferdinand III personally took command of the Imperial army on 2 May 1634 and was supported by the generals Matthias Gallas and Ottavio Piccolomini, the military adviser Johann Kaspar von Stadion and the political adviser Obersthofmeister (Lord Chamberlain) Maximilian von und zu Trauttmansdorff.
 He achieved his first major military successes in July 1634 by regaining the city of Regensburg, which had been captured and occupied by the Swedish Empire in November 1633.
 In August 1634, the city of Donauwörth was recaptured, which had been occupied by Sweden since April 1632.
 In September 1634, those successes were surpassed by the decisive victory of the Battle of Nördlingen, a joint effort with the help of the Spanish forces under Cardinal Infante Ferdinand.

 As a consequence, the Swedes lost control over southern Germany and retreated to northern Germany.
 Ferdinand gained a wider political influence even if his personal contribution in Nördlingen had been rather limited.
-His influence increased further after the fall of the powerful Imperial minister, Hans Ulrich von Eggenberg, who had domineered the politics of Ferdinand II.
+His influence increased further after the fall of the powerful Imperial minister, Hans Ulrich von Eggenberg, who had dominated the politics of Ferdinand II.

 In 1635, Ferdinand III worked as Imperial commissioner in the negotiations for the Peace of Prague, as he tried to persuade the prince electors to adopt the idea of concerted warfare.
 He also advocated the inclusion of the still-reluctant Protestant estates into the peace process.
 Even after the resignation of the supreme command, Ferdinand continued to occupy himself with theoretical military issues.
 Raimondo Montecuccoli later dedicated one of his works to him.